 For the highest energy savings, only consider water heater models that carry the Energy Star label.
 To know the actual operating cost of different models, use each unit’s EnergyGuide label.

-Lastly, working with a professional Chicago plumber to find the right water for your home will help you avoid mistakes that can cost you in the future.
+Lastly, working with a nearby Chicago area plumber to find the right water for your home will help you avoid mistakes that can cost you in the future.